Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 The Warriors punishes players that attack their own allies by having them turn against the player for a while.
 They attack much harder than any Mook and Elite Mook in the whole game.
 What makes this funny is if they kill you and you have some flash on you, they will revive you, even though they just finished kicking your ass!

-In Nancy Drew: Danger on Deception Island, it's possible to give Nancy and Kate food poisoning.
-You can make Nancy a sandwich that turns out to be the most volatile sandwich ever created (such as putting jellyfish, ice cream, mayonnaise, tomatoes, and peanut butter on a sandwich) or have her give it to Kate.
+In Nancy Drew: Danger on Deception Island, it's possible to give Nancy and Katie food poisoning.
+You can make Nancy a sandwich that turns out to be the most volatile sandwich ever created (such as putting jellyfish, ice cream, mayonnaise, tomatoes, and peanut butter on a sandwich) or have her give it to Katie.
 However, this gives you a game over.
-It's actually the mayonnaise that's the bad thing, since it expired in 1994.
+It's actually the mayonnaise that's the bad thing, since it expired in 1994 (for context, the game is presumably set in 2003).
 BLEGH.

 For that matter, doing cruel things in the games (especially to Nancy) almost always gives you a game over.
 This is inverted in Danger by Design, where you can get someone fired but are merely given a Bittersweet Ending, and in Legend of the Crystal Skull, where you are required to do some rather mean things to a poor shopkeeper in order to complete the game.